mikeradka/rust-by-example/chapter03/data_types/README.md

  ```
  - This program creates the tuple x and then accesses each element of the tuple using their respective indices.
 As with most programming languages, the first index in a tuple is `0`.

- - The tuple without any values has a special name, `unit`.
+ - The tuple without any values has a special name, _unit_.
 This value and its corresponding type are both written `()` and represent an empty value or an empty return type.
 Expressions implicitly return the unit value if they don’t return any other value.

+ #### The Array Type
+ - Another way to have a collection of multiple values is with an _array_.
+Unlike a _tuple_, every element of an array must have the same type.
+Unlike arrays in some other languages, **arrays in Rust have a fixed length**.